 Plant-based protein powder mixes well with coffee

-The two protein powders that I found to mix best with hot coffee are almond protein powder and this pea protein blend.
+Other than collagen, the two protein powders that I found to mix best with hot coffee are almond protein powder and this pea protein blend.
 Personally, I prefer the taste of the almond protein because it has a naturally sweet taste, and the flavor compliments the taste of coffee.

 While I enjoy the pea blend as a protein shake, I don't love the plant taste in my coffee.
 It does, however, also blend well with just a frother.

 Per 2 tablespoons, almond protein powder has 7 grams of protein.
 (Whey would have about 10g protein.)
 It's also worth noting that almond protein powder does thicken the coffee a bit, so you may only want to use 1 tablespoon or add some almond milk.